By Dr. Perry, PhD

 B) Instrumental Parentification

-The child is expected to take on physical tasks for the family such as paying bills, looking after a sick relative and taking on role of parent to younger siblings.
+The child is expected to take on physical tasks for the family such as paying bills, looking after a sick relative and taking on the role of parent to younger siblings.

 C) Emotional Parentification